curedao/docs/README.md

 Hey, you! 👀

-CureDAO is open to anyone interested in preventing suffering from diseases.
+Our community is open to anyone interested in accelerating precision health and new discoveries.
 Our success is dependent on the participation of people like you. 🚀

 **👉** [**How To Get Involved**](how-to/)